 Since burn injuries are painful, it is appropriate for your child to receive damages for pain and suffering.
 If your child has any long-term physical impairment or disabilities as a result of the burn injuries, your claim may also account for these damages.
 Your child may also recover compensation for the psychological trauma and emotional distress of experiencing a severe burn and enduring the lifelong aftermath of scarring and disfigurement.

 The claim may also seek punitive damages if the actions of the negligent party were egregious or if the party acted with reckless disregard for the safety of others.

 If your child suffered burn injuries due to another party’s negligence, please let us help your family.
-Call the Law Office of Jason R. Schultz, PC, today at 404-474-0804, and we will set up your no-obligation consultation at no charge to you.
+Call the Law Office of Jason R. Schultz, PC, today at 404-474-0804, or fill out a contact form here and we will set up your no-obligation consultation at no charge to you.